ABOUT US

 Product Launches and Enhancements

 The year 2015 was characterised by the development of new products and further software enhancements.
 To enrich the data user experience, stratification templates were extended to all asset classes along with a release of a deal document repository to better facilitate the investor analysis by allowing direct access to both the LLD and documents such as investor reports and deal commentary.
-This was followed by the introduction of EDWcloud, an additional easy-to-use channel for Data Users to access the universe of LLD stored in Edwin.
-For Data Owners, EDW developed a Data Quality Tracking System to more efficiently address remaining data quality issues.
-In this context, EDW Quality Checker (EDQC) for RMBS and SME, a pre-screening data quality tool designed for DO/DPs, was also launched in February.
+This was followed by the introduction of EDcloud, an additional easy-to-use channel for Data Users to access the universe of LLD stored in Edwin.
+For Data Owners, ED developed a Data Quality Tracking System to more efficiently address remaining data quality issues.
+In this context, ED Quality Checker (EDQC) for RMBS and SME, a pre-screening data quality tool designed for DO/DPs, was also launched in February.

 2015